How To Start an Online Coffee Business

 3. Find a Coffee Supplier and Other Products

 Find a private-label coffee supplier.
 A private label company allows you to put your own label on your personal coffee brand.
 They supply the coffee and will often drop ship your customers’ orders directly to them.

-You may also want to find companies that can supply you with branded mugs, coffee makers, T-shirts, books, etc. to sell on your site.
+You may also want to find companies that can supply you with branded mugs, coffee makers, coffee tables, T-shirts, books, etc. to sell on your site.
 Many of these types of companies also offer private-label rights and will also drop ship.

 It’s important to note that many brick-and-mortar coffee shops and coffee roasters may choose to create an online presence.
-If your business fits this model, you’ll want to figure out shipping and distribution for your supplies, especially if you roast your own coffees in house.
+If your business fits this model, you’ll want to figure out shipping and distribution for your supplies, especially if you roast your own coffees in-house.

 4. Create and Register Your Website

 Build your website once you have all of the previous elements in place.
 Once this is built/ while you are building this, you’ll also want to look for a company that can host your site and then, choose a domain name for your site.